 PATTERN SUPPORT: TECHNIQUES

-This page is intended as a reference guide for techniques mentioned in my patterns which the knitter might not yet be familiar with.
+This page is intended as a reference guide for advanced or unusual techniques mentioned in my patterns, which the knitter might not yet be familiar with.
 If you still have questions after consulting the tutorials I have linked to here, please contact me via the Pattern Support info provided at the end of your pattern.
 I will do my best to help!